Golpe82/snom-baos777/README.md

 You can also trigger an action in a KNX device, e.g., when a call comes in.

 You only need to set up HTTP-Requests with patterns like this:
-`http://ip.of.the.gateway/knx/write/group/addr/ess/switch/on` (will switch on the groupaddress),
+`http://ip.of.the.gateway:8000/knx/write/group/addr/ess/switch/on` (will switch on the groupaddress),
-`http://ip.of.the.gateway/knx/write/group/addr/ess/dimming/increase` (will dimm the groupaddress up)
+`http://ip.of.the.gateway:8000/knx/write/group/addr/ess/dimming/increase` (will dimm the groupaddress up)
-`http://ip.of.the.gateway/knx/read/group/addr/ess/value_temp/23,7` (will set the temperature of the groupaddress to 23,7°C)
+`http://ip.of.the.gateway:8000/knx/write/group/addr/ess/value_temp/23,7` (will set the temperature of the groupaddress to 23,7°C)
-`http://ip.of.the.gateway/knx/read/group/addr/ess/`(will read the value of the groupaddress)
+`http://ip.of.the.gateway:8000/knx/read/group/addr/ess/`(will read the current value of the groupaddress)

 ## **Services**
 The Snom KNX gateway software has 3 services

-### **Snom IoT GUI**
+### **Snom IoT WUI**
-User interface for setting up the interoperability betwen Snom devices and KNX devices.
+Web User Interface for setting up the interoperability betwen Snom devices and KNX devices.
 Serves the Snom XML minibrowser.
-Has a Web User Interface for controlling the KNX devices.
+The KNX devices can be controlled from here.
+This service starts when the device is booted.
+The other two services can be started or stopped from the WUI.

 ### **KNX monitor**
+It can be started/stopped from the Snom IoT WUI.
+This service is needed for the Function keys relations functionality.
-Monitors the traffic in the KNX installation updating Snom function keys subscriptions.
+It monitors the traffic in the KNX installation updating Snom function keys subscriptions.
 _E.g.: LED color of function key changes if incoming KNX bus event happens_

 ### **Snom syslog KNX**
+It can be started/stopped from the Snom IoT WUI.
+This service is needed for the Ambientlight relations and the Temperature relations functionalities.
 Handles incoming syslog messages from a Snom device triggering events in the KNX devices.
 _E.g.: sends temperature or light sensor values to the KNX bus_

 ## **Hardware needed**
 - [Weinzierl BAOS 777](https://weinzierl.de/en/products/knx-ip-baos-777/?gclid=EAIaIQobChMIq5Kg-oCQ_wIVhdDVCh2ozQqgEAAYASAAEgKotPD_BwE)
-- Linux device with [systemd](https://en.wikipedia.org/wiki/Systemd) (e.g. Raspberry Pi)
+- Linux device (e.g. Raspberry Pi) or Snom I100KNX

 ## **Configuring the BAOS 777**
-(WIP)
 1. With the [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-5-professional/) tool, integrate the BAOS 777 in your KNX system.
 2. Only he parametrized sending groupaddresses will be writable/readable with the Snom KNX gateway
-3. Export the KNX groupaddresses of your KNX project from the [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-5-professional/) tool as .csv file or ask your KNX integrator for it
+3. Export all the KNX groupaddresses of your KNX project from the [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-5-professional/) tool as .csv file or ask your KNX integrator for it

-## **Installation of the Snom KNX gateway software**
+## **Installation of the Snom KNX gateway software in a Linux device**
 1. Open a terminal in your systemd linux device
 2. Make sure [Python 3.10](https://realpython.com/installing-python/#how-to-build-python-from-source-code) is installed and [is the default version](https://www.baeldung.com/linux/default-python3) for the command `python3`
 3. Make sure pip and git are installed